Experience You Can Trust. Results You Deserve.

 Trust administration is another crucial aspect of estate administration.
 In case of a dispute or disagreement among beneficiaries, having a knowledgeable attorney can help protect your rights and ensure that the trust is administered according to the decedent’s wishes.

 At Trevillian Law, our lawyers believe in empowering our clients with knowledge.
-We offer free consultations so that you can discuss with them your specific needs and concerns about estate planning and related issues.
+We offer free consultations so that you can discuss with us your specific needs, and concerns about estate planning and related issues.
 Whether you’re administering an estate or navigating the complexities of trust administration, our team is here to help.

 The Importance Of Beneficiary Designations In Maryland